-The College’s learning and teaching resources have expanded over time with specialist research facilities and a hydrotherapy suite in the Lief House building; a lecturing wing and e-learning opportunities including Osteonet, BCOM’s intranet site for students and staff.
+The College’s learning and teaching resources have expanded over time with specialist research facilities in the Lief House building; a lecturing wing and e-learning opportunities including Osteonet, BCOM’s intranet site for students and staff.
 Osteonet also offers a searchable electronic dissertation archive and access to past student presentations.
 Access to Plymouth University’s extensive resources is also available to students and staff.
 Both buildings are Wi-Fi enabled.

 Since being founded in 1936, BCOM has developed into one of the UKs largest osteopathic colleges with a multi-part campus well located in London's Hampstead.
 Directly opposite the Finchley Road underground station and very close to bus and rail links, the College Campus is accessible both to the city and to areas outside London.
 The College buildings are adjacent and located in green space, but close to the shopping and recreational facilities of the landmark O2 Centre.
 Having separate buildings also means that the College can give different areas of the Campus different functions - for teaching, learning, research and clinic.